motleytech/playtrivius/README.md

 	These commands will open the browser to the triviusgame website.
 Manually login into the website (not as a guest).
 Chrome will remember the login info in the profile folder.

-	After the login, quit the browser (for osx users - quit the app, not just close the window), and stop (ctrl-c) the run.sh command.
-Ignore any errors that you see on the terminal when you exit.
+	After the login, if the game does not start playing automatically, quit the browser (for osx users - quit the app, not just close the window), and stop (ctrl-c) the run.sh command.
+Ignore any errors that you see on the terminal when run.sh exits.
+Run `./run.sh` again.

 Ready to play
 -------------